Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 * **Soundness** - the proof is computationally sound (i.e., it is infeasible to fake a proof of a false NP statement).
 Such a proof system is also called an argument.
 * **Proof of knowledge** - the proof attests not just that the NP statement is true, but also that the prover knows why (e.g., knows a valid qux).

-Together, these properties comprise a zkSNARK, which stands for a Zero-Knowledge Succinct Non-interactive ARgument of Knowledge.
+Together, these properties comprise a zkSNARK, which stands for a **Z**ero-**K**nowledge **S**uccinct **N**on-interactive **A**rgument of **K**nowledge.

 Some theories mentioned above may be boring, we can use a simple scenario to illustrate ZKSNARK: Alice wants to prove to Bob that a `house(public signal)` belongs to her.
-How can she prove it to Bob without showing him the `key(private input)`?
+How can she prove it to Bob without showing him the `key(private input)` of house?
 Alice just needs to ask Bob to turn around while she opens the door to the house.
 Then, she asks Bob to turn back and show him that `the door is now open(statement)`.
 This proves that the house belongs to Alice.
 In this process, Alice has not revealed any part related to her key, so it is non-interactive.

-With the above scenario, we can go back to the NP problem mentioned earlier.
-For someone without the key(`without a private input`) to a house, the problem of opening the door to the house is `an intractable problem in polynomial time`.
-However, once a known solution is discovered (the door has been opened), a verifier can `verify in polynomial time` whether the solution is correct.
-This is the essence of ZK SNARKS.
-Later on, we will elaborate on this core idea with some slightly theoretical knowledge.
+In the above scenario, we can return to the NP problem mentioned earlier.
+For someone without the key (`without a private input`), the problem of opening a door is essentially `an intractable problem in polynomial time`.
+However, once a known solution is discovered (i.e., the door has been opened), a verifier can `confirm the correctness of this solution in polynomial time`.
+This is the essence of ZK-SNARKs.
+Later on, we will delve deeper into this core concept with some slightly more theoretical knowledge.

 ## How to construct ZK SNARKS?